Gather All Your Data Like There’s No Tomorrow

 So, once you have your deep data in place, actionable metrics defined, publishers can better manage their acquisition strategies on a minute-to-minute and day-to-day basis.
 It’s very important to micro-manage your acquisition campaigns, as opposed to letting them run their course.

 Depending on where your users are coming from, they are worth more or less to you, identify the ones that are less profitable and pause or stop them entirely.
 Once you’ve identified the ones that are the most profitable, you can invest more in those, or duplicate similar ones to the same devices/geos/platforms that are performing the best.

-The most important thing to consider here is that actions must be taken in real time.
+The most important thing to consider here is that actions must be taken in real-time.
 Some content platforms will be dealing with data from, say, five hours ago, or even the day before.
-In order to be able to make quick, but all the while informed, decisions, a platform which aggregates all the data (there’s that unified data again) in real time is needed.
+In order to make quick, but all the while informed, decisions, a platform which aggregates all the data (there’s that unified data again) in real-time is needed.